jonjohnsonjr/docs/proposals/crd-versioning.md

   // TODO: where can we find the "kube-like" sorting implementation?
   // Note: the ordering here is different from what was in the proposal.
   Versions []CustomResourceDefinitionVersion

-  // Shared by all Versions, configuration for the conversion webhook.
-  Conversion *CustomResourceConversion

   // ...
 }